ntrrgc/snorky/doc/guide/services.rst

     Messages which are neither of type ``response`` or ``error`` are called *notifications*.

-    The following example shows a simple PubSub service in which any client can publish a message to every client subscripted (including itself):
+    The following example shows a simple PubSub service in which any client can publish a message to every client subscribed (including itself):

     .. literalinclude:: /examples/simple_pubsub.py